wyam/catwiki/README.md

 between them.
 Feel free to modify whatever you wish, or to start completely from scratch! :smiley_cat:

+# Implementation

+CatWiki display a list of cat's breed where you can select to display a list of pictures of the breed.

 ## Starting the backend

 To start up the backend Node.js server, run the following command in your